 Accreditation for Conformity-assessment bodies

 Conformity-assessment bodies assess whether products and services from suppliers meet the specified requirements.
-They do this for every imaginable field of work: health, environment, constructions, energy, food, transport and finance, to name but a few.
-In the event of a positive assessment the supplier is issued with a statement of conformity in the form of a certificate or report.
+They do this for every imaginable field of work: health, environment, construction, energy, food, transport, and finance, to name but a few.
+In the event of a positive assessment, the supplier is issued with a statement of conformity in the form of a certificate or report.

 Fields of work

 When assessing conformity-assessment bodies we distinguish between different disciplines: